Semi-supervised Vector-valued Learning: Improved Bounds and Algorithms: Theoretical Analysis

 \end{theorem}

-The above theorem estimates local Rademacher complexity for linear vector-valued classes.
-From this theorem, we find that the first term of the right side of the inequality $\theta r/ (4L^2)$ is a constant, such that local Rademacher complexity is determined by the tail sum of squared singular values of the weight matrix $\WW.$
+The above theorem estimates local Rademacher complexity for linear estimators.
+We find that the first term of the right side of the inequality $\theta r/ (4L^2)$ is a constant, such that local Rademacher complexity is determined by the tail sum of squared singular values of the weight matrix $\WW.$

 \begin{remark} For the kernel hypotheses, local Rademacher complexity can be bounded by the tail sum of the eigenvalues of the normalized kernel matrix $\mathbf{K}$ \cite{bartlett2005local,cortes2013learning,li2018multi}.
 Similarly, for the linear hypotheses, Theorem \ref{thm.estimate-lrc-linear} shows that local Rademacher complexity can be bounded by the singular values of the weight matrix $\WW.$ \end{remark}